JonnoB/rSETSe/README.md

              verbose = T)
 ```

-The code used in this package is part of my PhD and a fundemental component of three projects
+The code used in this package is part of my PhD and a fundemental component of the below projects

 * The spring bounces back ([code](https://github.com/JonnoB/SETSe_assortativity_and_clusters))
 * Power grid robusteness ([code](https://github.com/JonnoB/setse_and_network_robustness/edit/master/README.md))